d3x0r/JSOX/README.md

 ## Changelog
+- 1.2.120 (inprogress)
-- 1.2.119 (inprogress)
+- 1.2.119
+    - Provide typescript definitions.
+    - Provide JSOX as a import name; see issue #13.
 - 1.2.118
     - Fix stringify with prettify option.
 - 1.2.117
     - Fix decoding number as first argument in a reference.
     - update non-module version with 116 changes too.